 Eligibility does not guarantee an automatic right to assistance.
 Applicants are eligible to receive only one CEDP grant per fiscal year.

-Applicants are expected to seek support from other government agencies, as well as private and corporate sources, to complement CEDP funding.
+Applicants are expected to seek support from other levels of government, as well as private and corporate sources, to complement CEDP funding.

 Eligible costs include those associated with: